OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ## Use the VS Code debugger for Excel in Microsoft Edge

-You can use VS Code to debug custom functions that don't use a shared runtime in Excel on the Microsoft Edge browser.
+You can use VS Code to debug custom functions that don't use a shared Configure your Office Add-in to use a shared runtime in Excel on the Microsoft Edge browser.
 To use VS Code with Microsoft Edge, you must install the [Microsoft Edge DevTools extension for Visual Studio Code](/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension).

 ### Run your add-in from VS Code